9/11 Commission Report: Public diplomacy and War on Terror

-Currently there is a strong realization that negative public opinion about the U.S. could directly relate to how friendly countries in the Middle East will be in the war on terror, mainly in Afghanistan.
-Recently American involvement in the Middle East has not been accepted well; support for the United States has plummeted.
-The 9/11 Commission shows that favorable ratings for the United States has fallen from 61 to 15 percent in Indonesia and from 71 to 38 percent among Muslims in Nigeria.
-It also states that many disgruntled views about the U.S. develop from uninformed minds about America and that they are distorted by cartoon ideologies.
-Local newspapers in Middle Eastern countries that reinforce the Jihadist theme, portraying the U.S. as anti-Muslim, influence these fragile views.
-These ideas need to be effectively countered in order to win our counterinsurgency efforts in Afghanistan and our ideological war against Muslim extremism.
-More recently Congress and the Administration has sought ways to use these public diplomacy tactics to influence Arab populations to combat insurgents and terrorists.
+At the time of the release of The 9/11 Commission Report, there was a strong realization that negative public opinion about the U.S. could directly relate to how friendly countries in the Middle East would be in the war on terror, mainly in Afghanistan.
+At the time, American involvement in the Middle East had not been accepted well; support for the United States had plummeted.
+The 9/11 Commission showed that favorable ratings for the United States had fallen from 61 to 15 percent in Indonesia and from 71 to 38 percent among Muslims in Nigeria.
+It also stated that many disgruntled views about the U.S. developed from uninformed minds about America and that they were distorted by cartoon ideologies.
+Local newspapers in Middle Eastern countries that reinforced the Jihadist theme, portraying the U.S. as anti-Muslim, "influenced these fragile views", the reports stressed.
+These ideas needed to be effectively countered in order to win the U.S. counterinsurgency efforts in Afghanistan and the ideological war against Muslim extremism.

-Most Muslims are moderate and do not agree with violence; the commission claims that it is possible, through the use of public diplomacy, to drive a wedge between those moderate Muslims and the violent terrorists or insurgents.
-The U.S. also needs to stand for a better future and illustrate it to the local population in Afghanistan and to the Muslim community.
-The U.S. needs to take the moral leadership role in Afghanistan and throughout the world.
-For parents, insurgents in Afghanistan can only offer their children violence and death; the U.S. should utilize public diplomacy to counter the insurgent ideology.
+The commission claimed that it was possible, through the use of public diplomacy, to drive a wedge between moderate Muslims and the violent terrorists or insurgents.
+It also stressed the need for the United States to stand for a better future and act as a role model to the local population in Afghanistan and to the Muslim community.
+The U.S. needed to take the moral leadership role in Afghanistan and throughout the world.
+For parents, insurgents in Afghanistan could only offer their children violence and death, the commission claimed.
+The U.S. should utilize public diplomacy to counter the insurgent ideology.

-American values and ideals are something that the Muslim population can connect to, agree with, and feel secure with.
-The 9/11 Commission advises that the U.S. stands up for its values and ideals to prevent the insurgents from distorting the ideology of liberty to persuade the Muslim world into the insurgent or terrorist ideology.
-Only through use of public diplomacy can the U.S. counter these political and ideological distortions.
-Explaining and making clear the U.S. stance on morality, freedom, and liberty to the local populations in the Middle East allows the U.S. to promote the American counterinsurgency effort in Afghanistan.
+The 9/11 Commission also claimed that American values and ideals were something that the Muslim population could connect to, agree with, and feel secure with.
+The commission advised that the U.S. stands up for its values and ideals to prevent the insurgents from distorting the ideology of liberty to persuade the Muslim world into the insurgent or terrorist ideology.
+Only through use of public diplomacy could the U.S. counter these political and ideological distortions, the commission claimed.
+And thus explaining and making clear the U.S. stance on morality, freedom, and liberty to the local populations in the Middle East would allow the U.S. to promote the American counterinsurgency effort in Afghanistan.